Euler method: Numerical stability

 illustrated on the right.
 This region is called the (linear) stability region.
 In the example, $k = -2.3$, so if $h = 1$ then $hk = -2.3$ which is outside the stability region, and thus the numerical solution is unstable.

 This limitation — along with its slow convergence of error with $h$ — means that the Euler method is not often used, except as a simple example of numerical integration.
+Frequently models of physical systems contain terms representing fast-decaying elements (i.e. with large negative exponential arguments).
+Even when these are not of interest in the overall solution, the instability they can induce means that an exceptionally small timestep would be required if the Euler method is used.

 Rounding errors

 In step $n$ of the Euler method, the rounding error is roughly of the magnitude $\varepsilon y_n$ where $\varepsilon$ is the machine epsilon.
 Assuming that the rounding errors are independent random variables, the expected total rounding error is proportional to $\frac{\varepsilon}\sqrt{h}$.
 Thus, for extremely small values of the step size the truncation error will be small but the effect of rounding error may be big.
 Most of the effect of rounding error can be easily avoided if compensated summation is used in the formula for the Euler method.